pangeo-data/pangeo-cloud-federation/README.md

   * Edit the files in the binder directory to change the contents of the user Docker image.
 The specification for these files comes from [repo2docker](https://repo2docker.readthedocs.io/en/latest/).
   * Add or modify the README.md and Jupyter notebooks.
 These will be in each user's home directory.

-#### Push your setup to GitHub and let HubPloy do the rest

-* Make a commit to and push to your fork.
-Issue a Pull Request to this repo's `staging` branch.

 ### Troubleshooting

 * `Error: UPGRADE FAILED: "example.pangeo.io-staging" has no deployed releases`